Join former Conservation Intern Gracie Bartley for a grand tour of Hill Country wildlife, from armadillos to ringtails, otters, and roadrunners!

 As God’s image-bearers within the community of creation, humans are uniquely called to the holy work of earthkeeping.

-Check out this video to learn more about how we’re living this out.
+Watch our “Get to know A Rocha USA” video to learn more about how we’re living this out.

 In a time of growing social-ecological challenges, we have too often neglected our biblical calling to care for creation.
 Christians are the largest faith community in the U.S., but we are also known as being among the least supportive of environmental action.